Diaphragmatic breathing in a nutshell

 3. Lie on your back and gradually begin to relax all of your muscles, but especially the chest, stomach and lower back muscles.
 The softer, the more relaxed these muscles are; the easier it becomes to breathe even deeper!

-5. With relaxed muscles, now take in a breath of air through the nose (if you can), feel that breath go deep into your lungs and feel the abdominals and the lower rib cage expand.
+5. With relaxed muscles, take in a deep breath through the nose (if you can), feel that breath go deep into your lungs.
+Also, feel the abdominals and the lower rib cage expand.
 Because your muscles are relaxed the diaphragm moves down pressing against the abdominal cavity, this causes the abdominal organs to distend and the belly to rise.

-7. Breath at a rate of 8 to 14 breaths per minute, repeat this for approx. ten minutes
+7. Breath at a rate of 8 to 14 breaths per minute, repeat this for approx. ten minutes.
+As you increase the exercise frequency, aim for slower breathing rates of 4 to 8 breaths per minute

 8. Do this exercise at least once but preferably two to three times a day with the objective of making this the norm.
 Eventually doing it lying down, standing or sitting.
 Practice makes perfect and it will soon become the normal way for you to breathe.
 It will also make it easier to fit into your daily routine.
-You do have time to breathe, right?
+The overall objective is to become a slower breather and developing even deeper breathing for exercise purposes!
+Also note, that you will naturally breath faster when you increase your heart rate, e.g. climbing stairs, running for a bus etc. These are not categorised as your (new) normal breathing conditions.
+The purpose of the breathing is to create a new, more holistic, baseline for breathing!

-And it's worth noting this. it is possible that it not so much that deep breathing makes us calm and relaxed, as it is that shallow, rapid chest breathing makes us stressed and anxious?
+And it's worth noting this.
+Sometimes it's not so much that deep breathing makes us calm and relaxed, as it is that shallow, chest breathing, makes us anxious?
 So, in this context, using the diaphragm restores calm, peaceful feelings of relaxation, instead of creating them!
-The diaphragm also acts as a pump for our lymphatic system and this is a vital part of our wellness system.
+The diaphragm, somewhat loosely, acts as a pump for our lymphatic system and this is a vital part of our wellness?

 NOTE: Continue this exercise and slowly adopt it into your everyday life.
 When you breathe this way your whole body will benefit and work better and stay that way.
-However, whilst no guarantee can be offered with regard to any existing condition, it is probable that doing it this way will assist in recovery and create a more responsive immune system.
+While no guarantee can be offered with regard to any existing condition, it is probable that breathing this way will assist in recovery and create a more responsive immune system.

 The three essential components of life are Air (respiration), Liquids (drinking) and Food (eating); in that order!
 So, when we Breathe properly, Drink properly and Eat properly we give our system everything it needs to perform and function well. . . . .
 It makes sense; doesn't it?